Petar3010/Petar3010/README.md

-- 👋 Hi, I’m @Petar3010
+- 👋 Hi, I’m @Petar Anev
 - 👀 I’m interested in information technologies
-- 🌱 I’m currently learnining python
+- 🌱 I’m currently learnining HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software testing projects, test automation frameworks, and open-source QA initiatives.
-- 📫 How to reach me ...
+- 📫 How to reach me: petaranevq@gmail.com

 <!---
 Petar3010/Petar3010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.